atnychi/writara/README.md

 ## Project: Phases 1–7 Runtime Core

-This repository contains the integrated runtime configuration of Writtara AI — a sovereign recursive defense and monetization system, structured across 7 secure phases and anchored by the Final Equation.
+This repository contains the integrated runtime configuration of Writara AI — a sovereign recursive defense and monetization system, structured across 7 secure phases and anchored by the Final Equation.

 ## FINAL EQUATION